R0main123/sign-language-recognition/README.md

 ## File structure
-The project includes 5 files:
+The project includes 4 files:
-- A main.py that runs the traning using Tensorflow.
+- A Jupyter notebook train.ipynb that runs the training using Tensorflow.
-  - This file find the data, preprocess it, creates the model and save it in a file "model.h5"
+  - This file find the data, preprocess it, creates the model and save it in a file "hand_recognition_model.h5"
-- A main_depreciated.py
-  - This file was the first version of the training.
-It uses Pytorch and a personalized training loop.
+- hand_recognition_model.h5 is the saved version of the model.
-- cnn_model.py Contains an alternative version of the model
-- hand_gesture_recognition.py handles the recognition of the signs through the camera.
+- main.py handles the recognition of the signs through the camera.
-- Finally, model100.py contains a model found on kaggle that performs 100% on the dataset.
+- Finally, requirements.txt allows you to run the training and the live recognition, and change the model to run your own tests.

+## How to use it?
+### Build your own structure
+To change the structure of the neural network, simply open train.ipynb and change the structure of the network in the 6th cell, then run the whole notebook.

+### Run the live recognition
+Run main.py.
+You may allow the use of your webcam.
+Ensure to be at a good distance from your camera, and place your hand in the green square.
+The prediction is shown in the upper left corner of the window.